microsoft/FluidFramework/docs/README.md

 That said, it is much better than what our current website has (no search whatsoever).

 We should come back to this after v1 of our new website.

-# Local API docs build

-`versions.json` cannot contain "local" when building prod.
-- Need to gen versions based on env mode.

-Need explicit sidebar for local mode - otherwise it gets none.
-We can probably check one in, whose API docs section mirrors current.